sravan5454/sravan5454/README.md

 - 👋 Hi, I’m @sravan5454
 - 👀 I’m interested in ...data architecture, big data
 - 🌱 I’m currently learning ...
-Lakehouse architecture, Apache Hudi, and Terraform.
+Lakehouse architecture, Apache, and Terraform.
-- 💞️ I’m looking to collaborate on ... on projects that involve designing data warehouses and ETL pipelines.
+- 💞️ I’m looking to collaborate on ... projects that involve designing data warehouses and ETL pipelines.
 - 📫 How to reach me ...Gmail: sravanannel2424@gmail.com
 - ⚡ Fun fact: ...I have a pet project that uses machine learning to predict sports game outcomes!